Con Air

 The inciting incident occurs at 13 minutes when Eight years later: Poe has served his time and receives parole.
 He reads a letter from his daughter Casey (whom he's never met) and prepares to board the Jailbird transport plane home.
 Today is her birthday, and today he finally goes free..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Cyrus Grissom and his accomplices execute their escape plan, taking over the plane mid-flight.
+This shows the protagonist's commitment to Cyrus Grissom and his accomplices execute their escape plan, taking over the plane mid-flight.
 Poe witnesses guards being murdered but chooses to stay aboard rather than expose himself—he could escape, but Baby-O is injured and needs his insulin.
 Poe decides to play along as a convict to stay alive and help., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat At the desert airfield refueling stop, Poe's attempt to get Baby-O medical help fails when Baby-O dies.
+Notably, this crucial beat At the desert airfield refueling stop, Poe's attempt to get Baby-O medical help fails when Baby-O dies.
 Simultaneously, Larkin discovers Poe is actually a parolee, not a conspirator.
 The stakes raise: Poe has lost his innocent friend, his cover is thinner, and Cyrus now plans to pick up the worst criminal of all—his mentor., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 86 minutes (75% through) represents the emotional nadir.
 Here, Poe's cover is blown.
 Cyrus discovers he's a parolee and condemns him to death.
 Poe is beaten and about to be thrown from the plane.
 He put himself at risk to save others, and now he'll die without ever meeting his daughter.
-The "whiff of death" is literal—execution by fellow inmates., reveals the protagonist at their lowest point.
+The "whiff of death" is literal—execution by fellow inmates., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 79% of the runtime.
 Poe and Larkin make contact and coordinate a plan.
 Information is shared: Poe learns the plane will be shot down over Las Vegas; Larkin learns Poe is protecting a guard still aboard.
 Poe synthesizes his Ranger skills with his hard-won prison survival instincts—no more hiding.
 It's time to act., demonstrating the transformation achieved throughout the journey.